-The Company also engages in customer margin lending and securities based lending to its Institutional Securities and Wealth Management clients that allow clients to borrow against the value of qualifying securities.
-This lending activity is included within Customer and other receivables or Loans in the Company's condensed consolidated statements of financial condition.
-The Company monitors required margin levels and established credit terms daily and, pursuant to such guidelines, requires customers to provide additional collateral or reduce positions, when necessary.
+The Company also engages in customer margin lending and securities-based lending to its Institutional Securities and Wealth Management clients that allow clients to borrow against the value of qualifying securities.
+This lending activity is included within Customer and other receivables or Loans in the consolidated statements of financial condition.
+The Company monitors required margin levels and established credit terms daily and, pursuant to such guidelines, requires customers to deposit additional collateral or reduce positions, when necessary.